The French Dispatch: Development and casting

-In August 2018, it was reported Wes Anderson would write and direct an untitled musical film set in France, post World War II.
+In August 2018, it was reported Anderson would write and direct an untitled musical film set in France, post World War II.
 In November 2018, it was announced Jeremy Dawson would produce the film, with Tilda Swinton and Mathieu Amalric starring in the film.
 Dawson also confirmed the film is not a musical.
 Additionally, Natalie Portman, Brad Pitt, and Léa Seydoux were rumored for roles in the film.
 In December 2018, it was announced Anderson would write and direct the film, with Frances McDormand, Bill Murray, Benicio del Toro, and Jeffrey Wright; Seydoux was confirmed to star in the film alongside Swinton and Amalric, with Steven Rales producing under his Indian Paintbrush banner and Fox Searchlight Pictures distributing.
 Timothée Chalamet's role was written with him in mind.

 Later that month, Lois Smith and Saoirse Ronan joined the cast.
 In January 2019, Owen Wilson, Adrien Brody, Henry Winkler, Willem Dafoe, Bob Balaban, Steve Park, Denis Ménochet, Lyna Khoudri, Alex Lawther, Félix Moati, Benjamin Lavernhe, Guillaume Gallienne, and Cécile de France were cast.
 Robert D. Yeoman served as the film's cinematographer.
 In February 2019, it was announced Wally Wolodarsky, Fisher Stevens, Griffin Dunne, and Jason Schwartzman had joined the cast of the film.
 In April 2019, Christoph Waltz, Rupert Friend, and Elisabeth Moss were cast.
 Initially, Kate Winslet was also part of the cast, but had to exit the project to prepare for her next role in Ammonite.